RenCloud/InformatiCup2017/source/resultsjonas.rst

 The login button came with the OAuth2 feature.
 This was a must to get enough request for more than one or two repositorys.
 Problem here, after the classify there was no more place to show the solution.
-To get more place and make a seperation between Classify, Solution and Training tabs was the choosen thing.
+To get more place and make a separation between Classify, Solution and Training tabs was the choosen thing.
 This also create the possibility to add the function that the user can add his own repositorys after login and make a table for the solution.
 At this time the login function get the feature to open the loginlink direct within the browser so the user must not copy and open it on his own.